-the environment and workers' well-being, as well as benefits for surrounding communities, among other things.
-The social impacts on local economies, in coordination with the other stakeholders
+"International financial institutions now give priority to compliance with strict norms regarding the environment and workers' well-being, as well as benefits for surrounding communities, among other things.
+The social impacts on local economies, land acquisition practices, preserving the local heritage and biodiversity are now all factored in.
+This demanding setting encourages us to develop dedicated environmental and social action plans, in coordination with the other stakeholders involved in the project."